 You should look on the floor plan to see the dimensions, because professional home stagers know all the secrets to making rooms appear larger.
 And unless you plan on purchasing all of the furniture in the home, you should be prepared to spend a lot of money to make it look the way it did when you wanted to buy it.

 Too often, buyers see the staging, and decide they love the home.
 Because they’ve gotten so attached, they tend to dust the safety and functionality issues under the rug.
 You must pay attention, and focus on the home itself, and the design aspect last.
 You don’t want to live in a money-pit safety hazard.
-Also look here if you want to sell house fast by owner in Louisville, Kentucky.
+Also look here if you want to.
 Bring in an inspector to make sure that everything is safe and working properly.

 When you see a renovated home, you’ll be able to tell immediately if it was done to the best of its ability.
 If it was done on a minimal budget, go ahead and assume that lots of detours were taken, such as cheap materials, improperly installed fixtures..the list goes on.
 This is why it is so important to test mechanical and electrical aspects, as well as the appliances.
 If possible, ask for the name of the contractor if a room has been recently renovated.
 Look at their reviews, and be sure that they aren’t awful.